microsoft/react-native-code-push/README.md

 1. Run `rnpm link react-native-code-push`

-    *Note: If you don't already have RNPM installed, you can do so by simply running `npm i -g rnpm` and then executing the above command.*
+    *Note: If you don't already have RNPM installed, you can do so by simply running `npm i -g rnpm` and then executing the above command.
+If you already have RNPM installed, make sure you have v1.9.0+ in order to benefit from this one step install.*

 And that's it!
 Isn't RNPM awesome? :)